Overview of Investment Banking in Hong Kong

 The recruitment process in Hong Kong is slightly different than other countries because there are few factors that controlled the whole recruitment in investment banking in Hong Kong.
 Let’s have a glance at these factors –

-- Networking is required: If you have ever heard that in Asia, you don’t need to do networking for investment banking, know that it’s not the right information.
+- Networking is required: If you have ever heard that in Asia, you don’t need to do networking for investment banking in Hong Kong, know that it’s not the right information.
 Since the interviews here are very unstructured compared to the US or Europe, you need to do networking quite intensively here.
 Intensive networking means meeting people in person if and when it seems necessary.
 Only cold calling and cold emailing will not make the cut.

 - Internships: These days competition is fierce and no-one is ready to leave an inch.
 At this time, doing internships in Investment Banking is a must.
 If you can do couple, you would be better off.
 So don’t ever think that you will get a full-time opportunity in Hong Kong, even if you don’t have an internship experience in Hong Kong.
 You must do an internship that is also for at least 6 months to score well in the interview for full-time opportunity.
 Try for more internship if you have time and opportunity.
 Your job would be to stand out as a candidate so that your chance of getting an offer is higher.